richgel999/ufo_data/bin/anon_pdf.md

 *   (VII) Biological antigravity devices involving the human or animal element to achieve weightlessness based on the alleged claims of William Crookes and Russian mirror chamber research.
 *   [https://www.bibliotecapleyades.net/ciencia/secret_projects/project088.htm](https://www.bibliotecapleyades.net/ciencia/secret_projects/project088.htm)

-**(PUBLIC DOMAIN)** - 11 January 1998 — Bob Bigelow suggests to Jacques Vallee that he has an inner certainty that a dramatic development (a display by “the phenomenon” or a USG announcement) will happen soon.
+**(PUBLIC DOMAIN)** - 11 January 1998 — Bob Bigelow suggests to Jacques Vallée that he has an inner certainty that a dramatic development (a display by “the phenomenon” or a USG announcement) will happen soon.
 Bigelow is interested about the consciousness impacts such an event would have.

 Bigelow was also giving money to John Petersen at the time who was developing “Day After” disclosure scenarios.